 Best folding exercise bikes to buy right now

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 This is a high-end folding bike from Domyos and as such offers more in terms of special features than others on this list.
 The main draw over other bikes is the inclusion of a 6 kg flywheel and 15 auto-motorised resistance levels, which will add some variety and challenge you on your workouts.

 It features an electronic panel that shows six functions: calories, distance, time, speed, heart rate and cadence.
 It also connects to external apps including Kinomap, where you can cycle virtual real-world routes, and Domyos’ own E Connected, which will introduce an extra dimension to your workouts and take you away from simply staring at a wall while you pedal.
 In terms of folding, it reduces down to 50% of its original size as the legs, seat and handlebars pack down into the main unit.

-Read our full Ultrasport F-Bike review for more information on this capable folding exercise bike.
+Read our full Ultrasport F-Bike review

 The Viavito Onyx Folding Exercise Bike provides a convenient, practical, and affordable solution for those who want to get fit at home but are short on space.
-The star of the show is the lightweight, compact, and collapsible x-frame, which folds away simply and easily when you want to reclaim your space, but is also safe, sturdy, and reliable when you want to work up a sweat.
+The star of the show is the lightweight, compact, and collapsible x-frame, which folds away simply and easily when you want to reclaim your space but is also safe, sturdy, and reliable when you want to work up a sweat.

 The eight levels of resistance alongside the basic metrics displayed on the LCD monitor – including accurate heart rate readings - make it a great choice for new and casual exercisers wanting to understand the effects of exercise on their body.
 But those wanting a more strenuous workout or greater scope for progression should look elsewhere.